 To make the most of your community college experience, consider volunteering with community college groups and organizations.
 Volunteerism can help boost your experience, your resume, and your professional network while providing you with an array of additional perks.

 Build Your Resume

 Most community college students and graduates are aware of the highly competitive tensions in the job market.
 To ensure that your resume stands out from the rest, boost your credentials by including various volunteerism activities.
-Volunteering allows employers to know that you care about your community and that you work well in teams.
-Also, your volunteerism experiences can also provide employers with more insight into your interests, as groups that are devoted to environmental, regional, or other specific causes can say quite a deal about your character.
+Volunteering lets employers know that you care about your community and work well in teams.
+Also your volunteerism experiences can also provide employers with more insight into your interests, as groups that are devoted to environmental, regional, or other specific causes can say quite a deal about your character.

 Include your various volunteerism activities on your resume to show more about yourself as a personable applicant.
-Additionally, include these activities to show how you have already gained valuable work experiences.
+Include these activities to show how you have gained valuable work experience.
 For example, if you were the leader of your volunteerism group, explain how this experience has better prepared you for the career in which you are applying.
 Leadership and involvement are key attributes that can help boost an application and resume.

 This video from the Times Higher Education discusses the benefits of student volunteerism.

 Along the lines of building your resume, volunteering in groups or events that align with your major and desired career can set you apart from the stack of potential job candidates.
 For example, if you are majoring in education, try volunteering as a local tutor or classroom assistant.
 With these venues, you can more clearly articulate your readiness to begin working once you have earned your degree.